 Database per Service: Data Isolation and Ownership in Microservices

-If you are building or migrating to microservices, understanding this pattern is non-negotiable.
-It shapes how teams work, how services scale, and how your data ultimately behaves under load.
+If you are building or migrating to microservices, you need to understand this pattern.
+It shapes how teams work, how services scale, and how your data behaves under load.

 The database per service pattern means that a microservice is the sole authority over its data.
 No other service can directly query or modify that data.
 Instead, services communicate through well-defined APIs.